kyhoren/my-portfolio/README.md

 ## Clips Section

-For the clips section, my vision is to display clips that have been stored in cloud storage.
-Idea is similar to [streamable](https://streamable.com).</br></br>
+For the clips section, my vision is to display clips that have been stored in a youtube account.
+I will use the YouTube API to get the data of all videos uploaded to that account and have a way to search on the people in the games, and the game names, to find clips.</br></br>

 In order to achieve this, I want to implement a search bar that will allow the user to search for specific tags (such as the name of a game, or people who appear in the clip).
-Adding tags will filter the clips to only show the relevant ones.
+Adding tags will filter the clips to only show the relevant ones (where ALL conditions are met -- so if someone selects two people and a game, the tags must include both people's names and the game name).

+I also want a way to upload videos directly to said youtube account (and add appropriate tags).

 ## Stats Section